topologicalhurt/Thesis/README.md

 > ECDL is a high-level common language that the end-user deploys to control the audio ensemble cores

-> * Create a common descriptor and/or template level description of the desired proccessing chain
+> * Create a common descriptor and/or template level description of the desired processing chain
 > * Hook-in callback or script functions to be executed on the arm cores on defined events
 > * Translate the descriptor language into HDL (system verilog) & then a bitstream